On 20th March the Chancellor announced the introduction of the Coronavirus Job Retention Scheme.

 “The Government is doing its best to stand behind you and I’m asking you to do your best to stand behind our workers.”

-HMRC are working urgently to set up a system for reimbursement.
+HMRC are working urgently to set up a system for reimbursement and have stated that this system will be available from 20th April.

 There are no limit on the number of jobs that the government will cover for this scheme.

-To be eligible for the subsidy employers should write to their employee confirming that they have been furloughed and keep a record of this communication.
+To be eligible for the subsidy employers should write to their employee confirming that they have been furloughed and keep a record of this communication for 5 years.

 Employees hired after 28 February 2020 cannot be furloughed or claimed for in accordance with this scheme